soph-k/search-engine-books/README.md

 ## Usage
-Once all of the files and packages are install.
-Run your establish a connection to your MySQL workbench and run the code below to use on your local host.
+Once all of the files and packages are install. and run the code below to use on your local host.
 ```
 node server.js
 ```